-The mission of USMS is to promote fitness and health in adults by offering and supporting Masters swimming programs.
 The opportunity to participate in Masters swimming is made possible by USMS.
 Members accept that this opportunity to participate is a privilege and as such shall conduct themselves with integrity and in a sporting manner.
 In matters relating to Masters swimming, members shall respect and protect the privileges of others who share this mission; therefore, the privileges of membership and participation may be withdrawn or denied if the conduct of a member or prospective member is inconsistent with the mission of the organization or the best interest of the sport and those who participate in it.

-402.2 Compliance With Rules and Regulations
+402.2 Compliance with Rules and Regulations